fiskaltrust/rollout-doc/buy-resell/products/3rd-party/datev-meinfiskal.md

 :::

- "DATEV MeinFiskal" is an integral part of the "fiskaltrust.Sorglos" product bundle.The data is transferred from the fiskaltrust.portal via an automated interface to the "[DATEV MeinFiskal](https://www.meinfiskal.de/)" platform, so the included services "DATEV Kassenarchiv online" and the "DATEV Kassenbuch-Schnittstelle" can be used.
+ "DATEV MeinFiskal" is an integral part of the "fiskaltrust.Sorglos" product bundle.The data is transferred from the fiskaltrust.Portal via an automated interface to the "[DATEV MeinFiskal](https://www.meinfiskal.de/)" platform, so the included services "DATEV Kassenarchiv online" and the "DATEV Kassenbuch-Schnittstelle" can be used.

 ### Process description